A number of corporate organizations transition from traditional classroom training to microlearning every day, and for good reason.

 All in all, what matters is that the microlearning course should engage learners, have clear-cut objectives, must adhere to a proper structure and should provide learners with an incentive to learn.
 If your course is devoid of any engaging components, has no clear objectives or structure, and offers no incentives to your learners, then you can be sure that the eLearning course was a failure.

-A successful transition from traditional classroom training to microlearning increases the effectiveness of your organizational Learning and Development strategy but you’ll need to enhance your eLearning team’s understanding of microlearning.
+A successful transition from traditional classroom training to microlearning increases the effectiveness of your organizational Training and Development strategy but you’ll need to enhance your eLearning team’s understanding of microlearning.
 Microlearning is in itself a quite broad field, and exploring microlearning as much as possible before such a transition is in the best interest of any organization that wishes to successfully execute it.

 If you would like to learn more about how to shift from traditional learning to microlearning!